 Finally, the fourth wave is creating an increasingly automated reality, featuring an amalgamation of technologies that brings together digital, physical, and biological areas of living.

 Data is the new social currency.
 Modern learners are exposed to knowledge which is arising at a startling pace.
-A reconsideration of learning outcomes is mandatory, and Project-Based Learning appears to be a potent solution for the same.
+Therefore, a reconsideration of learning outcomes is mandatory.
+To clarify, Project-Based Learning appears to be a potent solution for the same.

 A Pearson report titled Future of Skills looks at the employment landscape of 2030, a near-future for present learners.
 It provides refreshing insight on how megatrends (urbanization, environmental sustainability, demographics, and so on) will affect future job requirements, and it also predicts the top 10 skills that will be most in demand.
 Decision-making, Critical Thinking, Active Learning, Originality, and Fluency of Ideas were the skills topping the chart.

 The near future realm of education will have the following features:

 A shift of emphasis from traditional teaching methods to newer approaches where the teacher is no longer just an instructor, but also a coach and mentor who participates in the learning process with students rather than just leading it.